-This is actually a Potassium Deficiency, not nutrient burn!
+This is a Potassium Deficiency, not a nutrient burn!

-Why Growers Should Try to Prevent Marijuana From Getting Nutrient Burn
+Why Growers Should Try to Prevent Marijuana Nutrient Burn

-I have heard some growers say that a little nutrient burn is actually a good thing, because it means that you are giving your plant the highest level of nutrients it can use.
-A lot of growers have the mistaken idea that nutrients are somehow ‘œfood’ for your cannabis plants, and so more food = more energy = bigger yields.
+I have heard some growers say that a little nutrient burn is a good thing because it gives your plant the highest level of nutrients it can use.
+Many growers mistakenly believe that nutrients are somehow ‘food’ for your cannabis plants, so more food = more energy = bigger yields.

-The real ‘œfood’ for your plant is light.
+The actual ‘food’ for your plant is light.
 Your plant produces energy from light through a process known as photosynthesis, which is most effective when the plant has healthy green leaves.

-Your leaves are like solar panels, and the energy produced by the leaves is used as energy for the whole plant.
-You need the leaves to be in tip-top shape to get the most energy from the lights, so your plant has plenty of energy to grow and produce buds.
+Your leaves are like solar panels; the energy produced by the leaves is used for the whole plant.
+You need the leaves in tip-top shape to get the most energy from the lights so your plant has plenty of energy to grow and produce buds.

 Therefore, the biggest problem with nutrient burn is the fact that you are losing leaf mass and overall leaf robustness on your cannabis plant.

-A little nute burn won’t slow down your plants much, if at all, but if nute burn is left out of control, you will begin to lose serious leaf mass and it will dramatically slow down plant growth and reduce your overall yields.
+A little nute burn won’t slow down your plants much, if at all, but if nute burn is left out of control, you will begin to lose leaf mass, dramatically slowing down plant growth and reducing your overall yields.

 What’s worse, if excess nutrients are not flushed out of the plant’s system before harvest, the buds may contain trace amounts of extra nutrients, giving the buds an unpleasant chemical-like taste.
 Speaking of the flowering stage

-Nutrient Burn is More Serious in the Flowering Stage
+Nutrient Burn is More Serious in Flowering Stage

-The flowering stage is the most vulnerable stage for cannabis plants, because they don’t have much ability to bounce back from any problems.
+The flowering stage is the most vulnerable stage for cannabis plants because they cannot bounce back from any problems.

-The further you get into the flowering stage (and the closer you get toharvest), the less likely the plant will replace a leaf that is damaged or dies.
-By the time harvest is around the corner, your plant basically stops making any effort to recover from leaf damage, and its complete focus is on fattening buds.
+The further you get into the flowering stage (and the closer you get to harvest), the less likely the plant will replace a damaged or dead leaf.
+When a harvest is around the corner, your plant stops attempting to recover from leaf damage, and its focus is on fattening buds.

-If you are using bottled nutrients Most people who get nute burn are feeding their plants extra nutrients in the water.
-First off, make sure you are using a quality set of nutrients that has been specifically designed for cannabis plants.
-Any nutrient system designed for plants like a tomato will also work in a pinch.
-Also make sure you are feeding nutrients for the right growth stage for example, all cannabis nutrient systems have you feed different nutrients for the vegetative and flowering stage.
-If you are feeding the wrong type of nutrients for the stage your plant is in, that is an easy way to give your plants lots of nutrient problems including nutrient burn.
+If you are using bottled nutrients Most people who get nutrient burn feed their plants extra nutrients in the water.
+First, make sure you are using a quality set of nutrients specifically designed for cannabis plants.
+Any nutrient system for plants like tomatoes will also work in a pinch.
+Also make sure you are feeding nutrients for the proper growth stage for example, all cannabis nutrient systems have you feed different nutrients for the vegetative and flowering stage.
+If you are feeding the wrong type of nutrients for the stage your plant is in, that is an easy way to give your plants lots of nutrient problems, including nutrient burn.

 If you are using the wrong type of nutrients for a plant like cannabis, you will eventually run into nutrient problems, one way or another.

-Many nutrient systems come with instructions to feed your plant more nutrients than most plants actually need.
+Many nutrient systems provide instructions to feed your plant more nutrients than most plants need.
 It’s good business for the nutrient companies if you use more nutrients.
-However, in my experience it’s a good idea to view the feeding charts that come with any nutrient system as the maximum amount of nutrients and actually start with much lower levels.
-I tend to start with half the recommended amount, and slowly work my way up only if needed.
+However, in my experience it’s a good idea to view the feeding charts that come with any nutrient system as the maximum amount of nutrients and start with much lower levels.
+I start with half the recommended amount and slowly work my way up only if needed.

-Hand-watered system If you are growing in a handwatered system (like in soil or coco coir), flush your system with plain, pH’ed water if you notice the first signs of nutrient burn.
+Hand-watered system If you are growing in a hand-watered system (like in soil or coco coir), flush your system with plain, pH’ed water if you notice the first signs of nutrient burn.
 (Learn about pH).
-If you are not adding any extra nutrients in your grow, then you simply need to wait until the plant uses all the excess nutrients in the soil after the nutes have been used up, the plant will naturally get over the nute burn (old leaves won’t recover, but leaves should no longer be getting new brown or burnt tips).
+If you are not adding any extra nutrients to your garden, then you need to wait until the plant uses all the excess nutrients in the soil after the nutes have been used up, the plant will naturally get over the nute burn (old leaves won’t recover, but leaves should no longer be getting new brown or burnt tips).

-Hydro system Reduce the overall levels of nutrients in your water reservoir by either adding plain pH’ed water to dilute the water, or you could also mix up a new set of nutrients (at lower levels) and completely change the water.
+Hydro system Reduce the overall levels of nutrients in your water reservoir by adding plain pH’ed water to dilute the water.
+You could also mix up a new set of nutrients (at lower levels) and completely change the water.

-Be careful not to make big changes too fast, it’s better to go relatively slowly in hydro.
+Be careful not to make significant changes too fast.
+It’s better to go relatively slowly in hydro.

 In hydro, once you change the water and lower the nutrient levels to an appropriate level, you should immediately notice the nutrient burn stop spreading.
-Old leaves won’t recover, but you shouldn’t notice any leaves getting worse.
+Old leaves won’t recover, but you shouldn’t notice any leaves worsening.

 One of the things that can be frustrating about hydro is that different plants or strains will be okay with different amounts of nutrients.
-You can be giving 2 plants the exact same levels of nutrients, and one might get nutrient burn while the other plant is getting a deficiency at the same level.
-This is because different plants absorb the nutrients at different rates.
+You can be feeding 2 plants the same levels of nutrients, and one might get a nutrient burn while the other is getting a deficiency at the same level.
+This is because different plants absorb nutrients at different rates.

-Luckily, there is an awesome tool to make this much easier in hydro.
+Luckily, there is an excellent tool to make this much more manageable in hydro.

-In hydro, it is very helpful to get a tool called a TDS meterto help you regulate the amount of nutrients in your water.
-A TDS meter will be able to tell you how much ‘œstuff’ is in the water, and whether the levels of nutrients are getting higher or lower each time you check.
+In hydro, it is beneficial to get a TDS meter to help you regulate the amount of nutrients in your water.
+A TDS meter will tell you how much ‘stuff’ is in the water and whether the levels of nutrients are getting higher or lower each time you check.
 You can test your reservoir at any time to see if the levels of nutrients are rising, so you’ll be able to stop nutrient burn before it even affects your plants.

 Are the ends of leaves curling like a claw or pointing down like talons?
-If your plant is experiencing ‘œthe claw’ and not just normal drooping like from underwatering or overwatering, then you may have a nitrogen toxicity(too much nitrogen).
+If your plant is experiencing ‘the claw’ and not just normal drooping from underwatering or overwatering, you may have nitrogen toxicity(too much nitrogen).